nteract/scrapbook/DEVELOPMENT_GUIDE.md

 # Development Guide

-_Note: If you haven't read the CONTRIBUTING.md instruction, make sure to do so first before continuing._
+_Note: Please read the CONTRIBUTING.md instructions, before continuing._

-The goal of this document is to help outline the various mechanisms within the repo and how they function.
-This is intended to help with development and code review processes to add context such work for less familiar developers.
+This document outlines the various mechanisms within the repo and how they function.
+This is intended to help with development and code review processes and to add context for less familiar developers.

 _Warning: The contracts below and their roles are subject to moderate changes until a 1.0 roadmap / release is reached._